About Supplements

 People are typically reluctant to admit to themselves that they've been suckered by a sales pitch.
 Consequently, the subconscious mind will try to find any way to justify foolish purchases.
 That includes imagining that one is experiencing the product's claimed benefits.
 Skeptics would be justified in asking if the people who gave Prevagen good reviews actually had taken before-and-after objective cognitive tests that would support their subjective impressions.
 You can count on the number who did that being zero.
 For more information, see:

-What you see on the label is not necessarily what you'll get.
+What you see on the supplements’ labels are not necessarily what you'll get.
+Most products’ health claims are bogus.
 Some ingredients could be downright dangerous.
-Most products’ health claims are bogus.
 With scant oversight, the powerful and politically-connected supplement industry has been running roughshod over consumers for decades.
 Except for a few supplements with verified purity and potency that have been recommended by a physician, consumers should avoid taking supplements, and use the money they will save to buy healthier foods.

-This Post can be updated at any time.
-Please check back here again to find the most up-to-date information.
+This Post may be updated at any time.
+Please check back here again to find the latest information on this subject.